All wonder dogs welcome

 What should I bring when in-home boarding my dog?

 You should bring your dogs food in an air tight container or sealed baggies for each meal.
 Some of our campers are fed raw food, we have a freezer and refrigerator to store food whilst here.
 If you prefer not to bring food we can feed our Canadian made house kibble or raw pucks for $3 per meal.
 Bring any medication required and instructions for administering, as well as a couple of favorite treats (PEANUT FREE).
-You are welcome to bring your dogs freshly laundered bedding and blankets.
 We do have laundry on site to ensure your dog has clean bedding every night.

 **ALLERGY ALERT WE ARE A PEANUT FREE FACILITY**